 Install Low-flow Showerhead

 As more and more regions across the globe struggle with droughts, figuring out how you can conserve water at home is more important than ever.
-In addition to everyday practices like fixing leaky pipes and faucets and turning off running water while you brush you teeth, installing low-flow showerheads at home offers a foolproof way to save water.
+In addition to everyday practices like fixing leaky pipes and faucets and turning off running water while you brush your teeth, installing low-flow showerheads at home offers a foolproof way to save water.

 Invest in Energy-efficient Windows

 The DOE estimates that heat gained-and-lost through windows is responsible for about 25 percent – 30 percent of residential heating and cooling energy use.
-Whether you upgrade your current windows with some weatherstrip and insulating blackout curtains, or replace them with an Energy Star– or NRFC-approved model, energy efficient windows are a surefire way to cutback on energy waste at home.
+Whether you upgrade your current windows with some weatherstrip and insulating blackout curtains or replace them with an Energy Star– or NRFC-approved model, energy-efficient windows are a surefire way to cut back on energy waste at home.